Mathew Barzal Game Preview: Islanders vs. Penguins

 Barzal Season Stats Insights

-- In 32 games this season, Barzal has averaged 18:45 on the ice, while putting up a plus-minus rating of +5.

-- In nine of 32 games this year, Barzal has scored a goal, and he has one game with multiple goals.
+- Barzal has scored a goal in nine of 34 games this season, netting multiple goals in one of them.

-- Barzal has a point in 22 of 32 games this season, with multiple points in eight of them.
+- Barzal has a point in 23 of 34 games this year, with multiple points in eight of them.

-- In 17 of 32 games this season, Barzal has registered an assist, and in seven of those matches recorded two or more.
+- In 18 of 34 games this year, Barzal has registered an assist, and in seven of those matches recorded two or more.

-- The implied probability that Barzal goes over his points over/under is 70.4%, based on the odds.
+- Barzal's implied probability to go over his point total is 69.4% based on the odds.

-- The implied probability of Barzal going over his assist prop bet, based on the odds, is 56.1%.
+- Given his moneyline odds, Barzal has an implied probability of 54.5% of going over his assist prop bet.

 Sign up for Underdog fantasy today.